 The laws and regulations governing education service providers in Brazil may be revised and amended in the future.
 We may be significantly harmed by any change in laws and regulations applicable to higher education institutions, especially by changes relating to (i) accreditation and de-accreditation of private educational institutions; (ii) imposition of tuition controls or restrictions on profitability levels; (iii) qualification requirements for faculty members; (iv) academic requirements for courses and curricula; and (v) infrastructure requirements of the units, such as libraries, laboratories and administrative support, among others.

-Because a higher education institution operates in a highly regulated sector, government agencies, the MEC and third parties may conduct inspections, propose administrative procedures and file legal actions against it or against institutions acquired by us for non-compliance with regulatory standards.
+Because a higher education institution operates in a highly regulated sector, government agencies, the MEC and third parties may conduct inspections, propose administrative procedures and file legal actions against it or against institutions acquired by the Company for non-compliance with regulatory standards.
 If the results of these proceedings or lawsuits are unfavorable to higher education institutions or if a higher education institution cannot successfully defend itself, it may be required to pay significant pecuniary convictions or be subject to fines, restrictions, or other penalties.

 Even if the higher education institution presents adequate defense to the issues raised by the inspection of a certain agency or defends itself from an administrative procedure or a legal action, it may have to reserve significant financial and administrative resources to resolve issues raised by these procedures or to defend itself administrative proceedings or lawsuits.
 In addition, administrative proceedings and lawsuits filed against the higher education institution can damage its reputation, regardless of the outcome.

 Furthermore, there is a risk that a tax reform will prevent, interrupt or modify the use of tax incentives granted.
-We cannot guarantee that the incentives related to PROUNI will be fully maintained and the term for which they will be maintained.
+The Company cannot guarantee that the incentives related to PROUNI will be fully maintained and the term for which they will be maintained.
 Any suspension, modification, cancellation or non-renewal of tax incentives with the same characteristics could have an adverse effect on our operating results.
 In this sense, on September 12, 2013, the Federal Revenue Service of Brazil (“RFB”) issued Normative Instruction RFB No. 1,394 (“IN.
 1,394”), which was later amended by Normative Instruction RFB No. 1,417, of 6 of December 2013, which, in turn, revoked certain previous rules and introduced, among others, new provisions in relation to the tax exemptions instituted by PROUNI, in particular regarding the form of calculation of said benefit.
 According to IN.
 1,394, in addition to the tax exemption obtained by private higher education institutions signatory to PROUNI being calculated based on the Proportion of Effective Occupation of Scholarships (“POEB”), the exemption related to IRPJ would be calculated with an additional 10%, in addition to the CSLL rate.
 This calculated amount constitutes the amount of the exemption from IRPJ and CSLL, respectively, which may be deducted from the IRPJ and CSLL due in relation to the totality of our activities.
 In this sense, the impact of IN.
 1394, the exemption granted to us consists of the form of calculation of the exemption that takes into account the POEB and the inclusion of the additional IRPJ.

 Currently, there are proposals in the National Congress for the implementation of the Brazilian Tax Reform.
 Among the proposals under discussion, there is the possibility of a complete change in the consumption taxation system, which would extinguish three federal taxes – IPI, PIS and COFINS as well as the state tax ICMS and the municipal tax ISS for the creation of a single new Tax on Transactions with Goods and Services (“IBS”) that would be levied on consumption.
 Also, the Federal Government presented, through Bill No. 3887/2020, a new proposal for the Brazilian Tax Reform for the creation of the Social Contribution on Operations with Goods and Services (“CBS”), replacing the PIS and COFINS, providing for a single rate of 12%.
-If there is a tax reform or any changes in applicable legislation and regulations, which change applicable taxes or tax incentives/special regimes during or after their term, it may directly or indirectly affect our business and results.
+If there is a tax reform or any changes in applicable legislation and regulations, which change applicable taxes or tax incentives/special regimes during or after their term, it may directly or indirectly affect the Company’s business and results.

-More recently, the Federal Government presented Bill No. 2337/2021, entitled the “second phase” of the Brazilian Tax Reform, which deals with changes in income taxation, including several provisions on the subject, including those already approved by the Chamber of Deputies. , such as the reduction of the IRPJ and CSLL rate, the forecast of taxation of dividends, the extinction of interest on equity, the extension of the minimum term for amortization of intangibles, changes to the rules related to gains related to investments in the market of Brazilian capital (i.e.: taxation of financial assets, investment funds, etc.), among others.
+More recently, the Federal Government presented Bill No. 2337/2021, entitled the “second phase” of the Brazilian Tax Reform, which deals with changes in income taxation, including several provisions on the subject, including those already approved by the Chamber of Deputies, such as the reduction of the IRPJ and CSLL rate, the forecast of taxation of dividends, the extinction of interest on equity, the extension of the minimum term for amortization of intangibles, changes to the rules related to gains related to investments in the market of Brazilian capital (i.e.: taxation of financial assets, investment funds, etc.), among others.
 Currently, Bill No. 2337/2021 is in progress and awaits a vote in the Federal Senate.

 The implementation of the Brazilian Tax Reform is subject to the legislative process, which includes evaluation, voting, veto and amendments, all carried out by the Legislative Power, through the National Congress, and by the Executive Power, in the figure of the President of the Republic.
-Therefore, it is not possible to determine, from the outset, which proposed changes will be effectively implemented and how they may directly or indirectly affect our business and results.
+Therefore, it is not possible to determine, from the outset, which proposed changes will be effectively implemented and how they may directly or indirectly affect the Company’s business and results.

 The approval of Bill 4.372/2012 is in process, which proposes the creation of the National Institute for Supervision and Evaluation of Higher Education (“INSAES”), which will be an autarchy linked to the MEC and will be responsible for supervising and evaluating institutions and courses higher education and certify charitable entities that work in the area of basic and higher education.
-INSAES will create new obligations for education service providers in Brazil, which may lead to an increase in operating costs and, consequently, harm our results.
+INSAES will create new obligations for education service providers in Brazil, which may lead to an increase in operating costs and, consequently, harm the Company’s results.

-If the Bill 4372/2012 is sanctioned in its original form, we believe that (i) the sector‘s operating costs will increase due to supervision and inspection fees, with consequent transfer to the price of monthly fees; (ii) the in loco evaluation processes of educational institutions may be delayed if INEP is replaced or if its staff are not used; (iii) the prior approval of acquisitions, mergers, spin-offs, transfer of ownership, unification of maintained or voluntary de-accreditation of higher education institutions that are part of the federal education system, may harm or delay our operations; and (iv) the number of disputes against the MEC involving educational institutions may increase.
-Such changes could harm our results.
+If the Bill 4372/2012 is sanctioned in its original form, we believe that (i) the sector‘s operating costs will increase due to supervision and inspection fees, with consequent transfer to the price of monthly fees; (ii) the in loco evaluation processes of educational institutions may be delayed if INEP is replaced or if its staff are not used; (iii) the prior approval of acquisitions, mergers, spin-offs, transfer of ownership, unification of maintained or voluntary de-accreditation of higher education institutions that are part of the federal education system, may harm or delay the Company’s operations; and (iv) the number of disputes against the MEC involving educational institutions may increase.
+Such changes could harm the Company’s results.

-We are subject to risks associated with non-compliance with the General Data Protection Law and may be adversely affected by the application of fines and other types of sanctions.
+The Company is subject to risks associated with non-compliance with the General Data Protection Law and may be adversely affected by the application of fines and other types of sanctions.

 In 2018, Law No. 13709, of August 14, 2018, called the General Data Protection Law (“LGPD”), was enacted, which regulates practices related to the processing of personal data in a general and no longer sparse way and sectorial, as until then the right to privacy and data protection was regulated in Brazil.
 On September 18, 2020, the LGPD came into force, with the exception of the articles dealing with administrative sanctions, which came into force on August 1, 2021, pursuant to Law No. 14010/2020.